Rush Limbaugh, documented to be almost always right.

 But Democrats, who have repeatedly called for a debate on the war, have denounced this week's event as little more than a political trap to embarrass them and force acquiescence with administration policy.

-In addition to that, in the Senate, leading Democrats have met several times to try to forestall an effort by John Kerry, who by the way served in Vietnam to introduce an amendment to the defense bill that would require troop withdrawals to begin this year.
+In addition to that, in the Senate, leading Democrats have met several times to try to forestall an effort by John Kerry, who, by the way, served in Vietnam, to introduce an amendment to the defense bill that would require troop withdrawals to begin this year.

-And this this story went to press last night before the news had been released about the Zarkawi document that makes it clear we are kicking ass, that we are succeeding royally, that they were panicked and that they were in big trouble and they were fomenting strategies to try to beat us that had nothing to do with the battlefield strategies because they were losing those.
+And this story went to press last night before the news had been released about the Zarkawi document that makes it clear we are kicking ass, that we are succeeding royally, that they were panicked and that they were in big trouble and they were fomenting strategies to try to beat us that had nothing to do with the battlefield strategies because they were losing those.

 I spent the first hour on this, and if you missed it, we'll have it on the website when we update late this afternoon.